 Does my Child really need to visit as per recommended preventive visits?

-Children with healthy mouths and teeth typically need to visit the dentist every six months for routine check-ups and preventive care, such as cleanings, sealants and fluoride treatments.
+Children with healthy mouths and teeth typically need to visit the dentist every six months for routine check-ups and preventive care, such as cleanings, sealants, and fluoride treatments.

 What exactly constitutes cleaning of teeth?

-Professional dental cleaning/scaling helps remove built-up plaque/biofilm that is not removable using conventional brushing and flossing over the time.
-This, in turn helps in delaying/preventing gum problems and dental decay.
+Professional dental cleaning/scaling helps remove built-up plaque/biofilm that is not removable using conventional brushing and flossing over time.
+This, in turn, helps in delaying/preventing gum problems and dental decay.

 What are sealing the grooves or Pit & Fissure Sealants?

 I've heard a lot about fluoride but does my child really needs it ?